spree/spree-api-v2-js-sdk/README.md

 ### `default`

 Returns the default Wishlist for the logged in user.
+It will be created, if the user does not have a default Wishlist for the current store.

 **Required token:** [Bearer token](#bearer-token)